-Savannas

 Savannas, a terrestrial biome characterized by coexistence of trees in a matrix of grasses, comprise 20% of the world’s land area (Scholes and Archer 1997).
 Savannas occur on every continent except Antarctica and often have high plant and animal diversity (Sarmiento 1984).
 They provide significant carbon sinks and contribute to human livelihoods through, among other ways, nature based tourism and pastoralism (Scurlock and Hall 1998, Grace et al. 2006).
 Despite their importance, the processes that contribute to their existence continue to be poorly understood.